 From £695 per eyeGet a Quote

-The cost of your treatment includes all of your aftercare appointments during the first 12 months and all medication in the first 3 months following your initial surgery.
-Any appointments you attend after this time will be charged as follows:
+Following your initial surgery, your aftercare appointments during the first 12 months and all medication for the first 3 months are included in the price of your surgery.
+All appointments you attend after this, a charge will apply.
+These are listed below:

 Optometrist consultation £100